daltonmatos/kk2-firmware/Readme.md

      * ~~PrintChar~~
      * ~~Sprite~~
      * ~~SetPixel~~
- * Reduce overal refresh rate from 400kHz to about 100Hz.
-This will leave room for flight loop to run.
+ * Reduce overal refresh rate from 400Hz to about 100Hz, if possible.
+This would leave room for flight loop new implementations to run.
  * Migrate the main loop to C, still calling the routines in Assembly;
  * Start to migrate each mainloop routine to C;
  * ....